-Insureon’s licensed agents typically recommend a business owner’s policy, which combines general liability insurance with commercial property insurance at a discount to protect your computers and other business property.
+Insureon’s licensed agents typically recommend a business owner’s policy, which combines general liability insurance with commercial property coverage at a discount to protect your computers and other business property.
 You can select this option when you start Insureon’s online application.
-For IT professionals, the median premium for a BOP is about $45 per month, or $540 per year.
+For IT professionals, the median premium for a business owner's policy is about $45 per month, or $540 per year.

 Among IT professionals that purchase general liability insurance with Insureon, 40% pay less than $300 per year and 47% pay between $300 and $600 per year.
 Technology businesses in high-risk industries tend to pay more for general liability insurance.